wso2/docs-is/en/identity-server/next/docs/deploy/security/keystores/configure-keystores.md

 ## Add new keys to an existing keystore

+### Add a asymmetric key pair to an existing keystore

 1. Locate the [default keystore](#configure-default-keystore-and-truststore) or other existing keystore in a command prompt.

 2. Execute the following command to add a new keypair to keystore.